-The resources for the CS405 labs are in the public directory /dcs/emp/empublic/teaching/cs405-2012.
-This will contain subdirectories for the labs as they are developed.
+The resources for the CS405 labs are in the public directory /dcs/emp/empublic/teaching/cs405-2013.
+This will contain subdirectories for the labs as they are developed during the term.

-To access the resources for lab1, you should open up a shell window (you can do this by pressing Alt+F2 and typing "konsole" into the search box) and copy the following into it:
+To access the resources for Lab 2A, you should open up a shell window (you can do this by pressing Alt+F2 and typing "konsole" into the search box) and copy the following into it:

 To bring up the EMPE, use the following command to execute the shell script in this directory: